 Explanation

-In this example, we define a Dice class that represents a 3D object with length, breadth, and height.
-After that, it includes member functions to set these dimensions and calculate the volume.
-In the main function, two dice objects (Dice1 and Dice2) are created, their dimensions are set using setter functions, and their volumes are calculated and printed using the getVolume function.
+In this illustration, we introduce a Dice class that symbolizes a three-dimensional entity with measurements for length, width, and height.
+Subsequently, it contains methods to establish these measurements and compute the total volume.
+Within the main function, two instances of the dice (Dice1 and Dice2) are instantiated.
+Their measurements are defined via setter methods, and their volumes are computed and displayed by invoking the getVolume function.

 Defining Member Function

-There are mainly two ways to define a member function in C++.
+There are primarily two methods to declare a member function in C++.

 Member Function Inside the Class

-If we want to define a member function inside a class, we can include the function's signature and implementation within the class definition.
+When defining a member function within a class, it is possible to incorporate both the function's signature and its implementation directly inside the class declaration.

 Syntax